whitneyburton/portfolios/rc_module_3_portfolio.markdown

 ### Playing a Part

  * I volunteered to be a TA for the Belmar Library HTML Summer Camp the week of August 6.
+Katie, a sophomore at Lakewood High School and I had a ton of fun trying to sort out how to make a dog head she made from different shapes spin around when you hovered over it using css transistions.
+It was as educational for me as it was for them and got me back into the classroom, which was nice. (http://codepen.io/kathlyn/pen/GJeJjB)

  * I have volunteered to work on some of the other outreach programs that are being considered in schools, due in part to my background in education.
- *

  * I have reach out to members in other cohorts more frequently this module when they need assistance.
 I helped a couple of them with some git issues and showed another couple about erb shortcuts in Rubymine.

  * I paired a lot this module with Vanessa and had a great experience.
 I feel that we really helped each other a lot work through the projects in a way that boosted both of our confidence in our abilities and in a way that was mutually respectful of one another's abilities.
 I was very excited when I heard the scores she got on her final project because, having worked side by side with her I know she earned those scores.
 Though she and I have not worked in an official group project together, I did ask her for feedback and she replied with: "It's being really great!
 No complaints, really easy to work with and get feedback! able to work as part of a team and collaborate without pushing your ideas.
 Also, great giving out ideas to implement in an easy and understanble way. =D